-How to play as Sova: Valorant’s Initiator Agent with a thirst for intel | Dexerto.com
+How to play Sova: Valorant’s Initiator Agent with a thirst for intel - Dexerto

 Sova’s abilities

 Sova’s abilities are game-changing if used in the right way.
-Being an Initiator, their trusty bow and arrow can alter the course of a round in the blink of an eye.
+Being an Initiator, his trusty bow and arrow can alter the course of a round in the blink of an eye.
 So let’s delve into exactly why the Russian Agent could fit the bill for you.
 Firstly, here are Sova’s four abilities:

 - Ability 1 — Owl Drone (300 Creds): EQUIP an owl drone.
 FIRE to deploy and take control of movement of the drone.
 While in control of the drone, FIRE to shoot a marking dart.
-This dart will reveal the location of any player struck by the dart.
+This dart will periodically reveal the location of its target.

 - Ability 2 — Shock Bolt (100 Creds): EQUIP a bow with a shock bolt.
 FIRE to send the explosive bolt forward, detonating upon collision and damaging players nearby.
 HOLD FIRE to extend the range of the projectile.
 ALTERNATE FIRE to add up to two bounces to this arrow.